TomNisbet/nqsap-pcb/docs/_docs/design-200-loader.md

 functionality.

 The program memory loader uses an Arduino Nano in place of manual-entry DIP switches on the SAP-1.
-The Loader has eight of the Arduino I/O lines connected directly to the NQSAP host bus for read and write access.
-It can select registers and also drive the CLK and RST lines.
+The Loader/Debugger has eight of the Arduino I/O lines connected directly to the NQSAP host bus for read and write access.
+It can drive all of the microcode control lines plus the CLK and RST lines.

-Beyond the ability to simply load programs into memory, the Loader can read and write all of the NQSAP registers.
+Beyond the ability to simply load programs into memory, the Loader can read and write all of the NQSAP registers and drive any other control signals.
 This gives the Loader the capability to perform a comprehensive system verification.
 This system test is helpful for verifying the operation of new modules.

 The Loader writes a default program to the NQSAP memory at power up, allowing unattended operation.
 If a USB connection is established, the Loader provides a ROM monitor-like